 The Final Decision

 There is more to consider than just the cost of housing when deciding between the city and the suburbs.
 At the end of the day, your final decision comes down to your priorities and preferences.
+What benefits would you be gaining versus what you would be giving up?
 There are many surprising costs of living in the suburbs that you may never have even considered.
 Before you make this tough decision, get as much information as possible.
+Read up on homes in the area and talk to friends and family members who have already made the same decision.
 The better informed you are, the less likely you will make a costly mistake.

 - Is It Really Cheaper Moving to the Suburbs?